MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-storage-powershell-enablement.md

 The malware scan results can be sent to the Event Grid by supplying the Event Grid topic resource ID in the parameter  `-MalwareScanningScanResultsEventGridTopicResourceId "<resourceId>"`.

-If you want to turn off the on-upload malware scanning or sensitive data threat detection features for the storage account, set `-OnUpoadIsEnabled:$false` or `-SensitiveDataDiscoveryIsEnabled:$false` respectively.
+If you want to turn off the on-upload malware scanning or sensitive data threat detection features for the storage account, set `-OnUploadIsEnabled:$false` or `-SensitiveDataDiscoveryIsEnabled:$false` respectively.

-To disable the entire Defender plan for the storage account, set `IsEnabled:$false`, `-OnUpoadIsEnabled:$false`, and `-SensitiveDataDiscoveryIsEnabled:$false`.
+To disable the entire Defender plan for the storage account, set `IsEnabled:$false`, `-OnUploadIsEnabled:$false`, and `-SensitiveDataDiscoveryIsEnabled:$false`.

 > [!TIP]
 > You can use the [Get-AzSecurityDefenderForStorage](/powershell/module/az.security/get-azsecuritydefenderforstorage) cmdlet to see the Defender for Storage settings for a storage account.